mtanneryd/ef-bulk-operations/README.md

 A nuget package that extends the DbContext in EF6 with bulk operations for both inserts and updates.

+## Project status
+### 2020-05-10
+I'm currently working on the 1.4 release.
+It will target both netstandard2.1 and net45.
+It also introduces experimental support for TPH table inheritance.
+Some bugs are also fixed, hopefully.

 ## Getting Started

 ### Background